potterjane/bobs-and-bangs/testing.md

     * Submit the form with just letters and no '@' symbol or with letters before but not after the '@' symbol in the 'E-mail address' field and verify that an error message about invalid e-mail address appears
     * Submit the form without choosing a date in the 'Choose date' field and verify that an error message about the required fields appears
     * Submit the form without choosing a service in the 'Choose service' field and verify that an error message about the required fields appears
-    * Submit the form with all fields filled in with valid inputs and verify that the form 'clears empty' when clicking the 'Submit' button.
+    * Submit the form with all fields filled in with valid inputs and verify that the form 'clears' when clicking the 'Submit' button.
 This action is expected and correct in this project.
-    * Submit the form with all fields, except the 'Specific requirements', field filled in with valid inputs and verify that the form 'clears empty' when clicking the 'Submit' button.
+    * Submit the form with all fields, except the 'Specific requirements' field, filled in with valid inputs and verify that the form 'clears' when clicking the 'Submit' button.
 This action is also expected and correct in this project.

 2. Booking form on Home page
     * Go to the Home page